KyleAMathews/typography.js/README.md

 ## Themes & Plugins
 - **themes**: Typography.js themes are simple Javascript objects.
-As such they're easy to put in modules and share across projects or even [open source and share via NPM](https://www.npmjs.com/browse/keyword/typography-theme).
+As such they're easy to share across projects or even [open source and share via NPM](https://www.npmjs.com/browse/keyword/typography-theme).
-- **plugins**: Plugins are functions that extend the core Typography engine to add specialized styles e.g. for code or tables.
+- **plugins**: Plugins are functions that extend or modify the core Typography engine.
+They can change how headers are styled or add specialized styles e.g. for code or tables.

 ## Javascript usage
 ```javascript